Istanbul Food Guide

 Originally published May 18, 2013, updated September 12, 2021

 Soup or ‘çorba’ is an integral part of the Turkish meal plan.
 Served as a prelude to most lunches and dinners – or as a light meal on its own – Turks have certainly mastered the art of cooking this local favorite.
+For more bowls to try at home, see our Turkish soup recipes, and if you would rather order one out, here is where to find the best soup in Istanbul.

 This is lucky for me, I guess, as I love to both cook and eat çorba.
 I especially love the simple but fresh flavors of this roasted Turkish tomato soup.
 However, please note that I found this an especially light-bodied soup, very much suited for summer.
 It could also be served as a gazpacho (cold, or room temperature).
 For a little more body when eating as a stand-alone meal, I shredded some poached chicken as added it.